 Press the dough into the corners of the pan and remove the remaining layer of plastic wrap.
 You are now ready to fill the pie.
 Grab those peaches.

 The top layer of crust is arranged in a lattice pattern.
 If the dough strips break off as you are working with them, just piece them back together and smooth it out with your fingertip.
 It doesn’t have to be absolutely perfect.
 Use any excess dough to seal and crimp the edges.
-Just keep in mind …rustic is a good look.
+Just keep in mind …rustic is good.
 If you’ve never attempted the whole lattice thing, it’s really not as hard as you might think.
 Take a look at this video and tutorial.
 The latticed dough is lightly brushed with an egg yolk wash and the slab pie is ready for the oven.

-You are going to love the way your kitchen smells while this is baking.
+You’re going to love the way your kitchen smells while this is baking.
 Once it is finished, allow at least 20 minutes of cooling off before you dig in.

 When you are ready to serve this goodness, be sure to offer a scoop of vanilla ice cream along with the pie.
 It’s likely that not too many folks will turn that down.